Financial history of the New York Giants: Modern history: 1979–present

 In 2010, the New Meadowlands Stadium opened, replacing Giants Stadium.
 The new stadium is a 50/50 partnership between the Giants and Jets, and while the stadium is owned by the New Jersey Sports and Exposition Authority on paper, the two teams jointly built the stadium using private funds, and administer it jointly through New Meadowlands Stadium Corporation.
 The Giants had previously planned a $300-million renovation to the Meadowlands, before deciding in favor of the new stadium which was originally estimated to cost approximately $600 million, before rising to an estimated cost of $1.2 billion.
 One advantage gained by owning the stadium is that the teams saved considerable money in tax payments, leasing the land from the state at a cost of $6.3 million per year.
 The state paid for all utilities, including the $30 million needed to install them.
 Both teams received $150 million loans from the NFL to pay for construction of the stadium.
 Representatives from the league's teams voted 30–2 in favor of the loan.

 The Giants are currently owned and operated by John K. Mara and Steve Tisch—the sons of Wellington Mara and Bob Tisch.
 Mara had run the day-to-day operations under Bob Tisch's supervision in the years leading up to his father's death.
-Forbes magazine estimates the 2010 value of the team at $1.183 billion.
+Forbes magazine estimated the 2010 value of the team at $1.183 billion.
 This ranks them fourth in the 30 team league in terms of value.
 The value has steadily increased from $288 million in 1998, to the current value.
 The magazine estimated their revenue in 2004 at $175 million, of which $43 million came from gate receipts.
 Operating revenue was $26.7 million, and player salary was $97 million.
 The team finished second to the Redskins in the NFL in attendance in 2006, 2007, and 2008, drawing 628,910, 629,848, and 632,554 respectively.
 They fell to third behind the Cowboys and Redskins in 2009 with 629,615.
-Before the 2010 season, Forbes estimated the team's value at $1.2 billion.

 As of 2010, major sponsors include Gatorade, Anheuser Busch, Toyota, Timex, and Verizon Wireless.
 Recent former sponsors include Miller Brewing and North Fork Bank.
 Game day concessions are provided by Aramark, and the Giants average ticket price is $90.
-Prior to the 2022 season, the Giants were listed by Forbes as the third most profitable NFL team with a value of $4.85 billion.
+Prior to the 2024 season, the Giants were listed by Forbes as the fourth most profitable NFL team with a value of $7.3 billion.